 5.2.4 have undertaken adequate training on the Data Protection Laws relating to the use, care, protection and handling of Personal Data.

 6 Rights of the Data Subject

-6.1 Healthera shall notify the Customer when necessary if
+6.1 Healthera shall notify the Customer immediately if it:

-6.1.1 receives a subject access request from a Data Subject for access to that person’s Personal Data;
+6.1.1 receives a request from a Data Subject for access to that person's Personal Data;

 6.1.2 receives a request to rectify, block or erase any Personal Data;